 Throughout the course of history, Africans have actively contributed to scientific advancements.
 One and perhaps the best example of the last century is Nigerian scientist Dr. Philip Emeagwali, also known as “Bill Gates of Africa”, who invented the world’s fastest computer and is often referred to as the father of the internet.
 Coming from modest financial circumstances, his success is an example of how the modern-day era can offer tremendous opportunities for Africa to build its own technological legacy.

 Compared to the economic growth of other regions, the rise of the African economies is faster but more complex.
-Approximately one-third of the African countries have an annual GDP rise of more than 6%, thus making Africa the second fastest continent in economic growth after Asia, which is reflected in the list of the top 10 fastest growing economies in 2018.
+Approximately one-third of the African countries have an annual GDP rise of more than 6%, thus making Africa the second-fastest continent in economic growth after Asia.

 When supplied with the necessary resources and governed by principles of social, economic and environmental sustainability, Africa has the potential to achieve growth beyond all expectations.
 On the other hand, continuing lack of investment in infrastructure, health, education, and technology could further hamper the overall development of the continent.